RobertTalbert/discretecs-vault/Dirac's Theorem.md

 Notes:
 - Dirac's Theorem is a corollary to [[Ore's Theorem]]: If the conditions of Dirac's Theorem are met, that is $\deg(u) \geq n/2$ for all vertices $u$, then let $x$ and $y$ be non-[[Adjacent|adjacent]] vertices; we know that $\deg(x) \geq n/2$ and $\deg(y) \geq n/2$ because this was assumed to be true for all vertices.
 Then, $\deg(x) + \deg(y) \geq n/2 + n/2 = n$, so [[Ore's Theorem]] implies the existence of a [[Hamiltonian path and circuit|Hamilton circuit]].
+- The converse of Dirac's Theorem is not true: It is possible for a graph $G$ to have a Hamilton circuit, but not all vertices have degree greater than or equal to 2.
+A simple count

 ## Examples and Non-Examples